Monogramm/spring-rest-api-starter/README.md

 Be careful as the IT will startup the server and test the actual functions.
 This means that all application properties must be valid for integration, even mail ones (not mocked).

-The IT use there own [application.properties](src/integration-test/resources/application.properties) which defaults to a separate database.
-Make sure to edit the default parameters to your environment.
+The IT use there own [application.properties](src/integration-test/resources/application.properties) which defaults to a in memory H2 database and in memory GreenMail mail server.

+## Release

+* `mvn release:prepare`
+* `mvn release:perform`

 ### Documentation